MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ![Meeting hours by duration](../images/wpa/use/08-meeting-hours-by-duration.png)

-You can picture this relationship between the two charts in a pair as a sort of "chart workspace," in which you can focus on a particular filtered data set and then apply different views to it to coax out different facts.
-If you sort data in the column chart and then switch it to a box plot, your sorting choice carries over to the display of the box plot.
+You could view this relationship between the charts in a pair as a sort of "chart workspace" in which you focus on a particular filtered data set and then apply different views to it to coax out different facts.
+If you sort data in the column chart and then switch it to a box plot, your sorting choices carry over to the display of the box plot.

 ### Default display